RM-002 – Vulnerability Management

 Scope

-This Standard applies to all UTHSC IT Resources including, but not limited to, operating systems, applications, endpoints, and services connected to the UTHSC network.
+This Standard applies to all UTHSC IT Resources, including, but not limited to, operating systems, applications, endpoints, and services connected to the UTHSC network.

 Definitions

 IT Resource – Any data, device, or other component of the digital information environment that supports information-related activities.
-Assets generally include hardware (e.g. servers and switches), software (e.g. mission critical applications and support systems) and information.
+Assets generally include hardware (e.g. servers and switches), software (e.g. mission critical applications and support systems), and information.

 Threat – Any circumstance or event with the potential to adversely impact organizational operations (including mission, functions, image, or reputation), organizational assets, or individuals through an information system via unauthorized access, destruction, disclosure, modification of information, and/or denial of service.
+Vulnerability – Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source.

 Responsibilities

-Office of Cybersecurity is responsible for conducting scans of IT Resources to identify vulnerabilities.
+The Office of Cybersecurity is responsible for conducting scans of IT Resources to identify vulnerabilities.

 Patch Management Team in ITS’ Infrastructure Division is responsible for applying certain security patches and updates.